Marcos-Lopez-de-la-Fuente/Scrolling-Text-App/README.md

     *Most Activities do not have any additional Java code (just what is needed to move between activities with the buttons).*

-    -   **`ScrollCommentsActivity.java`**

-        -   Single Activity with a considerable change in its code.
+    -   **`ScrollCommentsActivity.java`**: Single Activity with a considerable change in its code.
 In the code we will have to add Listeners in the edit and add comments buttons, we will also have to show the comments through a list of these.
 If the screen is rotated horizontally, it will be necessary to save the changes.

 -   ### **XML files** (Application Frontend):